spatie/icalendar-generator/README.md

 #### Timezones

-By default events will not use timezones, this means an event like noon at 12 o'clock will be shown for someone in New York at a different time then for someone in Sydney.
+By default events will not use timezones, this means an event like noon at 12 o'clock will be shown for someone in New York at a different time than for someone in Sydney.

-If you want to show an event at the exact time it is happening, for example, a talk at a conference then you should consider using timezones.
+If you want to show an event at the exact time it is happening, for example, a talk at an online conference streamed around the world.
+Then you should consider using timezones.

 This package relies on the timezones provided by [PHP DateTime](https://www.php.net/manual/en/datetime.settimezone.php) if you want to include these timezones in an event you can do the following.